Cascada: 2009–2010: Evacuate the Dancefloor

 On 29 June 2009, "Evacuate the Dancefloor" was released in the UK.
 The release, just four days after the death of Michael Jackson, was expected to chart below Jackson's old hits, which sold heavily after his death.
 Instead, it debuted at No. 1, above Jackson's "Man in the Mirror".
-The song went on to the top five in Australia, Canada, France, Germany, Ireland and New Zealand, as well as Top 10 in many more.
-The song was released in the US in late September and peaked at 25, remaining in the chart for 17 weeks and making it the group's second Top 40 hit.
+The song went on to the top five in Australia, Canada, France, Germany, Ireland, and New Zealand, as well as the top 10 in many more.
+The song was released in the US in late September and peaked at 25, remaining on the chart for 17 weeks and making it the group's second Top 40 hit.

 The song has become a club staple, used in many dance-oriented video games, and even nominated for an MTV Video Music Award.
 The album, also named Evacuate the Dancefloor, was released a week later on 6 July in the UK and Germany.
 The album continued Cascada's progression into electro-pop, a change welcomed by mainstream audiences and fans, despite many fans missing the euro-pop feel they considered integral to the Cascada project.
 The album itself did not mirror the success of the single, yet it did chart in the Top 10 of many countries, including the UK where it went on to sell 100,000 copies.
 "Dangerous" and "Fever" were follow-up singles released from the album, the former in the UK, and the latter in the US, Australia and the rest of Europe, neither experiencing success in terms of radio play, digital or physical sales.
 Nevertheless, the group toured extensively to promote the album, even opening for Britney Spears during a stop in Germany.

 2010–2011: Original Me

 A new single "Pyromania" was released in 2010, continuing Cascada's new electropop sound.
 During the Summer of 2010, elements of a song titled "Night Nurse" began to leak online.
 A music video featuring Horler in full body paint of various colours in many scenes was released in November 2010 to promote the upcoming album.

 On the weekend of 26 March 2011, Cascada shot two music videos for the upcoming singles "San Francisco" and "Au Revoir".
 Both videos were directed by Lisa Mann and choreographed by Luther Brown, and both singles were featured on the album Original Me which was released on 20 June 2011 in the UK and 29 November 2011 in the US.

 After the release of the album, Horler posed for Playboy Deutschland in July 2011, to mixed reactions from fans and critics.
-On 1 September 2011, US label Robbins Entertainment announced on their message board that Cascada and Robbins have amicably parted ways, and Cascada were released from the label, citing creative differences as the reason for their departure.
+On 1 September 2011, US label Robbins Entertainment announced on their message board that Cascada and Robbins had amicably parted ways, and Cascada were released from the label, citing creative differences as the reason for their departure.
 It was also announced that Original Me would still be released, under their Zooland label.